MajorZiploc/json-test-utility/README.md

 # json-test-utility

+## Purpose
 A utility library for refactoring, comparing, and migrating jsons.
 Useful for writing api test suites.
 Migration and json refactor tools can be used to automate test data jsons as if they are a database.
 Comparison tool allows you to compare jsons and arrays in more flexible ways.

+## Motivation
+Although there are many other frameworks for testing, the api of testing json comparisons of various kinds is different in each.
+This library gives one api that can be used in combination with any other ui, api, or unit testing javascript framework

 ## Examples
 ### Json Comparison